KaboSekoto/Cybersecurity-1st-week-running-Kali-linux-on-Virtualbox/README.md

 The main objectives of this project were to:

-- Install and use Oracle VirtualBox
+- Install and use VirtualBox
 - Create a Kali Linux virtual machine
 - Configure virtual machine resources
 - Start and access Kali Linux